 Spring skiing is on its way, a time when the slopes are plagued by more blue jeans and swimwear than ski bibs, but that won’t affect how your hot toddy tastes.
 On the mountain, you’ll never stray more than a mile away from body-warming, confidence-building beverages.
 From the beach, you’ll find the Bear Bar and Grille at Purgy’s.
 From the front side, there’s the Powderhouse and on the back slopes of the mountain, the beloved Dante’s Backside Bistro.
 Parents fear not, each locale is family-friendly.

-- The Bear Bar.
-Best for: Beach bumming, live music, Bloody Marys, and people watching.
+Best for beach bumming, live music, Bloody Marys, and people watching.

-- Powderhouse.
-Best for: A mid-run breather, speedy service, and terrain park access.
+Best for a mid-run breather, speedy service, and terrain park access.

-- Dante’s.
-Best for: Mountain views, deck lounging, meeting people, and quick meals.
+Best for mountain views, deck lounging, meeting people, and quick meals.

 Looking for a stop on your way back to town or the hotel?
 These three spots are ideal, whether you just want a quick drink or a place to post up all evening.

-Best Atmosphere; Best Pizza: Olde Schoolhouse Saloon.
-Slow service, sassy bartenders, rowdy patrons and insanely delicious pizza-- all the reasons we love the Olde Schoolhouse, located just a few miles south of Purgatory Resort.
+Slow service, sassy bartenders, rowdy patrons, and insanely delicious pizza-- all the reasons we love the Olde Schoolhouse, located just a few miles south of Purgatory Resort.
 It’s not the first place I’d bring the kids, but if you’re looking for a good time, it's always reliable.
 This little white cabin off the side of Highway 550 is special, a favorite for both locals and seasoned visitors.
 It has bar games, a pool table, lots of charm and a real Southwestern mountain vibe.